sarahlessner/Burger-Sequelized/README.md

 ### Overview

-A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM
+A burger logger with MySQL, Node, Express, Handlebars using Sequelize ORM

 * Eat All the Burgers is a restaurant app that lets users input the names of burgers they'd like to eat.